micmejia/bible-dump/NKJV/Genesis/Gen 10.md

 These _were_ the sons of Ham, according to their families, according to their languages, in their lands _and_ in their nations.

 ###### 21
-And _children_ were born also to Shem, the father of all the children of Eber, [^d]the brother of Japheth the elder.
+And _children_ were born also to Shem, the father of all the children of Eber, the brother of Japheth the elder.

 ###### 22
 The sons of Shem _were_ Elam, Asshur, Arphaxad, Lud, and Aram.

 ###### 23
-The sons of Aram _were_ Uz, Hul, Gether, and [^e]Mash.
+The sons of Aram _were_ Uz, Hul, Gether, and Mash.

 ###### 24
-[^f]Arphaxad begot Salah, and Salah begot Eber.
+Arphaxad begot Salah, and Salah begot Eber.

 ###### 25
-To Eber were born two sons: the name of one _was_ [^g]Peleg, for in his days the earth was divided; and his brother's name _was_ Joktan.
+To Eber were born two sons: the name of one _was_ Peleg, for in his days the earth was divided; and his brother's name _was_ Joktan.

 ###### 26
 Joktan begot Almodad, Sheleph, Hazarmaveth, Jerah,